 - James Gangler

 A certain kind of joy is produced by sending a lot of lead downrange in a few short seconds.
 Usually only a machine gun can provide that rush.
 Since it isn’t practical for most civilians to own one, enter the next best thing: the binary trigger.
 Adding a binary trigger to a semi-auto firearm increases its rate of fire, upping the fun factor and versatility.
 Before you pull the trigger, you want know, are binary triggers legal?
-We’ll guide you through the important things you need to know.
+The answer is yes, binary triggers are legal in most states.
+Read on to see if yours is one of the binary trigger legal states.

 At the time of writing, binary triggers are prohibited (or partially prohibited) in these states: